Association

 Book Prize in Slavic, East European, and Eurasian Studies

 The book prize jury consists of three members chosen by the CAS executive.
-Nominations for the 2023 Book Prize competition are to be postmarked by 15 June 2023.
-The prize winner will be announced by e-mail to CAS members and on the CAS/CSP website in autumn 2023.
-The winner will receive an award of $500 and recognition at the annual conference of the Canadian Association of Slavists.
+Nominations for the 2026 Book Prize competition are to be postmarked by 15 May 2026.
+The prize winner will be announced by e-mail to CAS members and on the CAS/CSP website in autumn 2026.
+The winner receives a cash award of $500 CAD and recognition at the annual conference of the Canadian Association of Slavists.
+A roundtable on the winning book will be published in Canadian Slavonic Papers.

 Nominating Instructions

-We are pleased to announce that the the 2022 Canadian Association of Slavists / Taylor & Francis Book Prize in Slavic, East European, and Eurasian Studies has been awarded to Prof. John-Paul Himka for Ukrainian Nationalists and the Holocaust: OUN and UPA’s Participation in the Destruction of Ukrainian Jewry, 1941-1944 (Stuttgart: Ibidem Press, 2021).
+We are pleased to announce that the 2025 Canadian Association of Slavists / Taylor and Francis Book Prize in Slavic, East European, and Eurasian Studies has been awarded to Dr. Natalie Cornett for The Politics of Love: Gender and Nation in Nineteenth-Century Poland (Cornell University Press, 2024).

 List of Past Book Prize Winners